imangR/bysykkel/README.md

 ### Development version

-Alternatively, you can install a development version of bysykkel from GitHub to get bug fixes or new features before the package is released on CRAN.
+Alternatively, you can install a development version of bysykkel from GitHub to get bug fixes or new features before the next package version is released on CRAN.
 To install the development version, you can use devtools to install bysykkel from GitHub.

 ``` r
 # install.packages("devtools")